 The Italian Prose in Translation Award (IPTA), which was inaugurated in 2015, recognizes the importance of contemporary Italian prose (fiction and literary non-fiction) and promotes the translation of Italian works into English.

 This $5,000 prize will be awarded annually to a translator of a recent work of Italian prose (fiction or literary non-fiction).
 The winning translators and books are featured at the annual ALTA conference.

 Both translators and publishers are invited to submit titles.

 Recent winners of the IPTA include Anne Milano Appel (2015), Ann Goldstein (2016), Matthew Holden (2017), Elizabeth Harris (2018), Simon Carnell & Erica Segre (2019), Frederika Randall (2020), Stephen Twilley (2021), and Anna Chiafele and Lisa Pike (2022).

-To be eligible for the Italian Prose in Translation Award, works must be:
+Eligibility for the Italian Prose in Translation Award:

 - book-length translations into English of prose (fiction or literary non-fiction)